Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Problem Formulation

 \begin{assumption}[Orthogonal separability] There exists some constant $\lambda\in \mathbb{R}_{+}$ such that for all distinct pairs of training data $(\bfx,y),(\tilde{\bfx},\tilde{y}) \in D$, the following holds:

-\end{assumption} \Cref{assm:ortho_sep} ensures that the early-phase ODE admits an interpretable stationary point (see \cref{lem:informal_min}), a property that does not hold for general dataset \citep{glasgow2024sgd,boursier2025early}.
+\end{assumption} \cref{assm:ortho_sep} is a sufficient condition under which the early-phase ODE admits an \textit{interpretable} stationary point (see \cref{lem:informal_min}), a property that does not hold for general datasets \citep{glasgow2024sgd,boursier2025early}.
 Since our primary focus is the generalization, we impose this assumption only on the training set, and not the population distribution.
+Here, we can ensure that \cref{assm:ortho_sep} holds with high probability in our data model (\cref{prop:assm_just}).